Time integration for neutrino radiation transport using minimally implicit Runge-Kutta methods: Numerical simulations and results

-The system \eqref{eq:PNStoy-E}--(\ref{eq:PNStoy-Ei}) is solved on a uniform radial grid with $n_r = 200$ cells between $r = 0$ and $r = 1$ using a finite-volume discretisation and a second-order TVD piecewise-linear reconstruction with the van Leer slope limiter.
+The system \eqref{eq:PNStoy-E}--(\ref{eq:PNStoy-Ei}) is solved on a uniform radial grid with $n_r = 200$ cells between $r = 0$ and $r = 1$ using a finite-volume discretisation and a second-order total variation diminishing (TVD) approach, in order to avoid undesirable oscillations in the numerical solution.
+Specifically, we use piecewise-linear reconstruction, as in the previous tests, but this time with the van Leer slope limiter.
+More information on TVD methods and the van Leer slope limiter can be found in \citep{leveque1992numerical}.
 The boundary conditions at the centre and the outer boundary are reflecting and outflow, respectively.
 We tested the same set of time integrators as in \secref{sec:Pons1}.
 Of those, we will compare here the results for a reference solution (see next subsection for more details) obtained with a second order Runge-Kutta and the second order MIRK method.